nterreri/thesis/report/chapter4.md

 essentially make the abstraction a simple "response machine".
 Given a message, an appropriate natural language reply is expected[^interfaces].

-The concrete subclass of this interface (*BotRivescript*)[^botrivescriptcode] is a
+The concrete subclass of this interface (*BotRivescript*) is a
-FAÇADE: it essentially delegates the processing of the natural language message to other components of the system.
+FAÇADE: it essentially delegates the processing of the natural language message to other components of the system (code listing E.1 in Appendix E).
 Specifically, it delegates to a message preprocessor to process the input to the system and a postprocessor to process the system output through a *MessageProcessor* interface both of these conform to.